Johan Johansson (musician)

-Johan Georg Johansson (born April 23, 1961 in Stockholm) is a writer and musician (drums, guitar, bass, vocal).
-He is most famous for his time as songwriter and drummer for the Swedish punk-rock band KSMB.
+Johan Georg Johansson (born April 23, 1961 in Stockholm, Sweden) is a writer and musician (drums, guitar, bass) in addition to being a vocalist.
+He is most famous for when he was a songwriter and drummer for the Swedish punk-rock band KSMB.

 Biography

-In 2008, Johansson was awarded the Svenska Vispriset, an annual prize which is awarded to a person or organisation for developing and furthering the art of folk singing, by Riksförbundet Visan i Sverige.
+In 2008, Johansson was awarded the Svenska Vispriset, an annual prize awarded to a person or organization for developing and furthering the art of folk singing, by Riksförbundet Visan i Sverige.

-He and his family moved from Hornsgatan to Hagsätra during his birth year.
-In 1970 he moved to Skärholmen in Stockholm.
+He and his family moved from Hornsgatan to Hagsätra during 1961, the year he was born.
+In 1970, he moved to Skärholmen in Stockholm.
+Johansson and the writer Nina Lekander have a son, Frans.

-Johan has one child named Frans, with the writer Nina Lekander.

 Music

-The first band Ingenting (means "nothing" in Swedish) was formed 1974 and played covers of song by bands like The Who and Iggy & the Stooges.

-In 1977, the band Skärholmens Gymnasiums Punkensemble was formed, the band changed name and became later KSMB.
-Since the band was not so popular yet they played at the local clubs in Skärholmen, Stockholm in the beginning.
+A first band Ingenting (means "nothing" in Swedish), was formed 1974 and played covers of song by bands including The Who and Iggy & the Stooges.
+In 1977, the band Skärholmens Gymnasiums Punkensemble began.
+It changed names and later became KSMB.
+Since the band was not that known, in the beginning they played at local clubs in Skärholmen.

-The same year which KSMB was split up (1982), Johansson together with Janne Borgh formed the new band Strindbergs'.
-Strindberg just played a couple of years until 1985.
-Johansson then started up a band called John Lennon (which later changed its name to John Lenin, to get away from Yoko Ono's lawyers).

-In the 1990s, his music turned in a different direction; his sound became more like Cornelis Vreeswijk.

-In 2006, a solo album came up 10 years after the last, the album came together with the book I stället för vykort.
+During the year KSMB split up (1982), Johansson and Janne Borgh formed a band Strindberg.
+Strindberg only played a couple of years until 1985.
+Johansson then began a band called John Lennon (which later changed its name to John Lenin, to get away from Yoko Ono's lawyers).
+In the 1990s, his music went in a different direction and his sound became more like Cornelis Vreeswijk.
+In 2006, a solo album was released 10 years after the last, the album came out with the book I stället för vykort.
 The record contained a live-show with old and new material.

 Writing

-Johansson has also published two books, the travel book I stället för vykort (2006) and Wild Cards (2008), a book on festivals, and especially Storsjöyran.
+Johansson published two books, a travel book, I stället för vykort (2006), and Wild Cards (2008) about festivals, in particular, Storsjöyran in Östersund, Sweden.